Notgrove

 Notgrove is a village and civil parish in Gloucestershire, England, approximately 28.5 (17.8 miles) to the east of Gloucester.
-It lies in the Cotswolds, an Area of Outstanding Natural Beauty.
+It lies in the Cotswolds, a previously-named Area of Outstanding Natural Beauty, now the Cotswolds National Landscape.

 History

 The village was recorded as Natangrafum between 716 and 43.
 It was listed in the Domesday Book of 1086 as Nategrave or Nategraua, the name coming from the Old English næt + grāf meaning "wet grove or copse".

 Governance

 Notgrove is part of the Sandywell ward of the district of Cotswold, represented by Councillor Robin Hughes, a member of the Conservative Party.
-Notgrove is part of the constituency of Cotswold, represented at parliament by Conservative MP Geoffrey Clifton-Brown.
+Notgrove is part of the constituency of North Cotswolds, represented at parliament by Conservative MP Sir Geoffrey Clifton-Brown.
 It was part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020.

 Geography

-Notgrove is in the county of Gloucestershire and lies within the Cotswolds, a range of hills designated an Area of Outstanding Natural Beauty.
+Notgrove is in the county of Gloucestershire and lies within the Cotswolds, a range of hills now designated as the Cotswolds National Landscape.
 It is about 28.5 km to the east of Gloucester.
 It is approximately 17.5 km east of its post town Cheltenham and about 7 km west of Bourton-on-the-Water.
 Nearby villages include Turkdean, Cold Aston, Hazleton, Naunton and Salperton.